oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-rest-api/bidirectional-data-replication-using-rest-api.md

   4. Repeat steps 2 and 3 for the `depl_south` deployment.

-  After you delete the environment, you can use the `add_replication_activeactive_curl.sh` script again to rebuild the environment or copy the script to apply in your own test environment.
+  After you delete the environment, you can use the `add_replication_ActiveActive_curl.sh` script again to rebuild the environment or copy the script to apply in your own test environment.

 ## Learn More